-What you may not know is that studies have concluded that for those with metabolic syndrome (a combination of obesity, type 2 diabetes, and hypertension) may experience significantly greater weight loss by including the fruit in their diet program.
-One researcher went on the record, stating: “Half of a fresh grapefruit eaten before meals was associated with significant weight loss.
-[And,] Insulin resistance was improved.”
+What you may not know is that studies have concluded that those with metabolic syndrome (a combination of obesity, type 2 diabetes, and hypertension) may experience significantly greater weight loss by including grapefruit in their diet program.
+One researcher went on the record stating: “Half of a fresh grapefruit eaten before meals was associated with significant weight loss.
+[And] insulin resistance was improved.”

-Here’s what’s funny: from all the research I did I don’t believe scientists actually know why consuming the fruit before a meal is associated with weight loss, but it was convincing enough to the medical researchers to recommend grapefruit as a significant part of a weight reduction diet!
+Here’s what’s funny: From all the research I did, I’m not sure that scientists actually know why consuming the fruit before a meal is associated with weight loss.
+However, the evidence was convincing enough to the medical researchers to recommend grapefruit as a significant part of a weight reduction plan.

-Here’s another thing: eating grapefruit may lower the risk of kidney stones! (to get fancy, drinking grapefruit juice ingestion increased oxalate excretion — which lowers the reoccurrence rate of kidney stones).
+Here’s another thing: Eating grapefruit may lower the risk of kidney stones (grapefruit juice ingestion increased oxalate excretion which lowers the re-occurrence rate of kidney stones).

-So, if you want to get fast results by adding a food to your diet, grapefruit may be just the food you’ve been looking for!
+So, if you want to get fast weight-loss and other health results by adding a food to your diet, grapefruit may be just the food you’ve been looking for!

 Warning: Grapefruit Upsets Absorption of Pharmaceuticals

-In the ‘70s researchers discovered that grapefruit juice inhibits a digestive enzyme (called CYP3A4), from breaking down certain medications (particularly Lipator and Plendil) in the digestive track.
-In other words, the dugs do not break-down quickly, resulting in persistent high levels of these drugs in a person’s blood serum.
+In the ‘70s, researchers discovered that grapefruit juice inhibits a digestive enzyme (called CYP3A4) from breaking down certain medications – particularly Lipator and Plendil – in the digestive track.
+In other words, the drugs do not breakdown quickly, resulting in persistently high levels of these drugs in a person’s blood serum.

-Interestingly, it accelerates the elimination of Allegra from the body (making a dosage less effective).
-The good news is that these are well-known issues in the medical world, and any drug you purchase from a pharmacy (in the United States) should include a warning label about such interactions.
+Alternately, it accelerates the elimination of Allegra from the body making a dosage less effective.
+The good news is that these are well-known issues in the medical world, and any drug you purchase from a pharmacy in the United States should include a warning label about such interactions.